-Israeli military says rocket fired from Gaza amid tensions
+Rocket fired at Israel from Gaza as Mideast tensions mount

 Israeli police deployed in large numbers around the historic Old City, home to major religious sites for Jews, Christians and Muslims, out of concern that confrontations could further inflame an already tense situation during the Jewish holiday of Passover and the Muslim holy month of Ramadan.

 Tensions have surged in recent weeks after a series of deadly attacks inside Israel, followed by military operations in the occupied West Bank.
 On Monday, Palestinian militants fired a rocket from the Gaza Strip into Israel for the first time in months, and Israel responded with airstrikes.
+That rocket was intercepted and there were no casualties from the exchange.

-The exchange followed days of clashes between Israeli police and Palestinians at the Al-Aqsa mosque compound, known to Jews as the Temple Mount.
+It came after repeated clashes between Israeli police and Palestinians at the Al-Aqsa mosque compound, known to Jews as the Temple Mount.

 The hilltop shrine in Jerusalem’s Old City is the third holiest in Islam, while for Jews it is their holiest site, where two temples stood in antiquity.
 It is the emotional ground zero for the Israeli-Palestinian conflict and a flashpoint for previous rounds of violence.